 - Part One provides information about Skyline College's approach to student learning outcomes and assessment.

-- Part Two provides guidance in writing SLOs.
+- Part Two provides guidance in writing instructional SLOs.

-- Part Three provides guidance on creating assessment plans, analyzing results, and generating reports.
+- Part Three provides guidance on creating assessment plans, analyzing and acting on results, and generating reports.

 Skyline College's Student Learning Outcomes Assessment Cycle